 If you would like to replace [email protected] with an email address on your own domain ([email protected]), please contact [email protected] and we will send you the process for how to validate your domain.

 You will be required to create some DNS records on your domain.
-This is an example of how the required DNS records will look.

 Is there really an underscore in the subdomain name?
 It seems strange.

 Yes, there is an underscore in the subdomain name.